Subaru Legacy (sixth generation): Engines and drivetrain

-The Legacy still offers standard all-wheel drive and horizontally-opposed engine layouts, but discontinues the manual transmission for the US market in favor of the Lineartronic CVT on both engine configurations.
+The Legacy still offers standard all-wheel drive and horizontally opposed engine layouts, but discontinues the manual transmission for the US market in favor of the Lineartronic CVT on both engine configurations.
 The Canadian market offered the manual transmission for the 2.5i and 2.5i Touring trim levels until 2017.

 EyeSight

 EyeSight is Subaru's active safety system.
-When turned on, it monitors the road through windshield-mounted cameras, and can react to driving conditions and possible collisions, even before the driver can.
+When turned on, it monitors the road through windshield-mounted cameras and can react to driving conditions and possible collisions, even before the driver can.
 Models equipped with EyeSight earned the highest possible rating in the IIHS front crash safety test.

 The Adaptive Cruise Control function senses the speed and pace of vehicles ahead of the vehicle, and can automatically adjust the cruise control accordingly.
 Pre-Collision Braking uses the cameras to monitor the activity of the vehicles in front of the vehicle, and alerts the driver visually and audibly.
-It can also apply the brakes, if the driver hasn't done so already.
+It can also apply the brakes, if the driver hasn't already done so.
 According to Subaru, EyeSight also monitors the vehicle's space in its lane.
 It will alert the driver if the vehicle has accidentally swayed too far to either side of the lane.

 All of these features are available on the 2.5i Premium, 2.5i Limited, and 3.6R Limited models.

 Features and amenities

-The Subaru Legacy comes in 5 trim levels: the base 2.5i, 2.5i Premium, 2.5i Sport, 2.5i Limited, and 3.6R Limited.
+The Subaru Legacy comes in five trim levels: the base 2.5i, 2.5i Premium, 2.5i Sport, 2.5i Limited, and 3.6R Limited.

-Below the detail is US model.
+Below is the detail of the US model.